dbltnk/rules-exploration/README.md

     * P2 specific neighbours ("hibernate if near a floop")
     * P2 general stats of my own species (die if more than X others anywhere)
     * P3 chance-based
-* P3 do we need animations to figure out what has had influence on what?
 * P2 Complexity Progression
     * Fixed GoL, death/alive
     * Modify min/max rules etc
     * Multiple organisms in one layer (food?)
     * Multiple layers
     * Different types of creatures (movement?)
+* P3 moving creatures
+* P3 wrapping as an alternative to borders
+* P3 do we need animations to figure out what has had influence on what?

 ## Games to try